|Club Meeting Calendar|

 |Sigma Lambda Chi|

-Talent show will be Thurs, Oct.
-11. All contestants must be enrolled in 4-H and must register ahead of time.
+Show is Thurs, Oct.
+11. All contestants must be enrolled in 4-H and register ahead of time.
 Deadline is Fri., Oct.
-5. Location to be announced.
+5 at La.
+Tech Howard Auditorium.

 4-H enrollment begins September, 2018, with numerous fun and educational events and activities for Lincoln Parish youth in grades 4-12.